-Once you learnt your topic, make it a habit of writing it down.
-Experts advice that you must try to write it down at a fast pace though it’s sensible if you don’t spoil your handwriting in this practice.
-This habit of writing a topic will let you analyze how much time you are taking for it.
-It will ultimately help you to manage your time during your exam.
+Once you have learnt the topic, make it a habit of writing it down.
+Experts advise that you must try to write it down at a fast pace though it’s sensible if you don’t spoil your handwriting in this practice.
+This habit of writing a topic will let you analyse how much time you are taking for it.
+It will ultimately help you to manage your time during the CBSE Class 6 exam.

 3. Don’t Ignore Diagrams

 When you are tired of reading, sit and draw diagrams.
-It will help you not only to relax and but also learn the topic as well.
+It will help you not only to relax but also to learn the topic.
 You can figure out what you missed while drawing it and rectify it accordingly.

 4. Have Proper Sleep

-Physical movements like – walking, running, jumping, skipping, hiking and biking – metabolizes brain and makes it more active.
-Research states, 20 minutes of walk make a student’s brain more active than a student sitting quietly.
-Meditation improves concentration power, IQ level, helps to focus better, reduces stress, depression and anxiety.
+Physical movements like walking, running, jumping, skipping, hiking, and biking metabolise the brain and make it more active.
+Research states that 20 minutes of walking makes a student’s brain more active than sitting quietly.
+Meditation improves concentration power and IQ level, helps to focus better, and reduces stress, depression and anxiety.
 Thus, these habits will keep you physically and physiologically healthy during your preparation and exams.

 6. Create Mental Associations

-Try to relate what you learnt with different subjects.
+Try to relate what you learnt to different subjects.
 Making connections is an easy way to remember a lesson.
 Steve Jobs once said, “Creativity is just connecting things.
-When you ask creative people how they did something, they feel a little guilty because they didn’t really do it, they just saw something”.
+When you ask creative people how they did something, they feel a little guilty because they didn’t really do it; they just saw something”.